mrjones2014/BlazorCMS/README.md

 ```

 Writing Blazor components is extremely similar to writing regular old C# code!

+> **(KOSER)** - Consider highlighting some of the syntax that is unique to Blazor (for example some of the DI stuff, custom attributes/decorators, component lifecylce methods, etc.)

 Now we can work on creating/editing articles.
 Let's start with a generic markdown component.
 For this we'll use the
 [MarkDig](https://github.com/lunet-io/markdig) package: